LudovicPatey/zooviewer/README.md

 The *graphviz* key contains a dictionary of options for graphviz, the rendering engine.
 The only option supported yet is *rankdir*, which specifies the orientation of the graph (TB for Top-Bottom, BT for Bottom-Top, LR for Left-Right and RL for... guess what).

-The *patches* key is optional, and contains a dictionnary of "patches", that is, javascript function bodies which will be used in replacement of the original functions in the front-end.
-You can find a list of available patches and their descriptions in the file [scripts/tools/patches.js](https://github.com/LudovicPatey/zooviewer/raw/master/scripts/tools/patches.js)
+The *patches* key is optional, and contains a dictionnary of "patches".
+See the patches section below.

 ### Tag